Leaderboard

 1 point

-34. Next up was to get onto some fibreglassing.
+Next up was to get onto some fibreglassing.
 As I had moved back to New Plymouth and was much closer to Blackwood manor and hence the original MC19 tank, I stuck the glued foam abomination on the top shelf in my workshop and took a mold off the original tank.
 Not having done any fibreglassing before, I massively over did it, its about 10mm thick in places where the sheets folded over themselves and weighs nearly as much as a steel one I scored a TZR250 race tail section off the buy and sell but it was massively wide, so I cut about 125mm strip out of the middle and glassed it back together.
 This left it with a cool pointy tail thing going on.
 About this stage we got the racing off the ground.
 Our first real event we invited the bucket racing guys from wellington and had an awesome field of about 15 bikes, this was awesome as it really got some hype going for us and we built numbers very quickly.
 We have a solid 9 or so bikes turning up most club days now and only a year in.
 We had a roll of red duct tape that was nearly a perfect match for the existing red paint on the tail and front mudguard, so for most of its racing so far the bike has been liveried with tape.
-Great from afar but far from great.
+Great from afar but far from great.1 point

-35. A bit more shed time had a racey light weight tail frame made and Ali-expresses finest pit bike tank mounted.
+A bit more shed time had a racey light weight tail frame made and Ali-expresses finest pit bike tank mounted.
 I then started shaping some foam to make a tank cover as the Duke had other plans for the original CBR tank and it was on the northern island.
 This bike has been treated to only the finest of chinese components.
-Fork seals, levers, brake pads etc. The brake pads are actually bloody brilliant!
+Fork seals, levers, brake pads etc. The brake pads are actually bloody brilliant!1 point

 This leaderboard is set to Auckland/GMT+12:00